Support for people with Dementia

 Delirium or dementia – Try the “Delirium in Dementia Training Tool”

-A working knowing knowledge of delirium in dementia is crucial to good care for people with dementia.
+Working knowledge of delirium in dementia is crucial to good care for people with dementia.

 If dementia symptoms get worse rapidly, it may be delirium!